- 1. Sales Funnel Examples

 There are numerous spreadsheets available for download on the web, some of which will integrate with Gmail.

-Alternately many of the CRM providers will provide a 30-day trial and you can check them out before buying them.
+Just because it’s possible we wouldn’t recommend this and many CRM platforms will provide a 30-day trial for you to check them out before signing up.

 There are numerous ways to import data into a new CRM, but the most popular is by the use of .CSV files created in Excel.
 Cloud-based CRM solutions are extremely agile and it’s possible to create a new application with bespoke deal stages and import all the data, and then be up and running in 24 hours.